kconner/gloggery/README.md

 Given posts, templates, and a few other bits of information, gloggery will generate Gemtext page files and an Atom feed, all of which you can serve up with the Gemini protocol.

-First, run `gloggery --help` and understand its options.
+First, run `gloggery --help` and understand its arguments.

-By default, gloggery consumes posts and templates as `--input` from `~/.gloggery/` and emits pages as `--output` into `~/public_gemini/glog/`, which is compatible with the author's home pubnix, [tilde.team](https://tilde.team).
+By default, gloggery consumes posts and templates as `--input` from `~/.gloggery` and emits pages as `--output` into `~/public_gemini/glog`, which is compatible with the author's home pubnix, [tilde.team](https://tilde.team).

 The default site `--title` is your username prefixed with `~`.

 The `--url` argument should be a `gemini://` URL corresponding to the `--output` folder.

-> Make sure and get this URL right.
-The default value of `--url` doesn't have a reliable way to identify your host's domain name, which may cause Atom feed links to be incorrect.
+> Make sure and get this URL right. gloggery doesn't have a reliable way to identify your host's domain name for the default value, which may cause Atom feed links to be incorrect.

 Run gloggery with the options appropriate to your glog.